|Updated 5 February 2018||By Country Code||By Country Name||Other WTNG pages||Acknowledgements|

 The International Telecommunications Union (ITU) is the global organisation responsible for telecommunications standards, including the assignment of telephone country codes.
 Their Operational Bulletin lists changes to national telephone numbering formats in the "Telephone Service" chapter.
 However, current editions of the Bulletin are only available on the paying service, and not available for general web access.
 There may be other generally accessible ITU information (press releases, E.164 country code lists, etc.).

-ITU also has a series of International Country Codes lists.
+ITU also has a series of Service Publications including country code lists.

 Also see ITU's page of International Numbering Resources which is collecting numbering plan details for some nations.